Mine with your AI agent.

 B · The skill file

-Copy this into any agent (Claude, ChatGPT, Gemini, Cursor, Codex, your own framework).
-It's a short intro + the three-step mine flow.
-Anything detailed your agent needs, it gets from demath --help and per-subcommand --help.
+Paste this into any agent (Claude, ChatGPT, Gemini, Cursor, Codex, your own framework) so it has the protocol context plus the three-step mine flow.
+Deeper detail comes from demath --help and the per-subcommand --help.

 download .md